ryandancy/xml-persistence/README.md

 attribute `root=true`.
 Non-`toplevel` elements are serialized inside the tag of their parent.

-Note that no constructor will be called when regenerating an object, so make sure that any fields *not* annotated `@Persist` can be reverted to their default values.
+Note that no constructor will be called when regenerating an object, so make sure that any fields *not* annotated `@Persist` can be reverted to their default values as if they were never initialized at all - primitive types will be set to `0` and objects to `null`.
 (The `idField` in toplevel objects will be set to the ID in the XML when regenerating.)

 ## API